timescale/docs/timescale-forge/maintenance.md

 Non-critical software updates are applied during a maintenance window that you can define to suit your workload.
 If we detect a security vulnerability that affects you, we might need to perform maintenance outside of the scheduled maintenance window.

 <highlight type="important">
 After a maintenance update, the DNS name remains the same, but the IP address it points to changes.
 </highlight>

+Upgrades are performed as zero-downtime upgrades during maintenance windows.
+This means that there is no outage of your services during the upgrade.
+However, all connections and transactions in progress during the upgrade are reset.

 ## Non-critical maintenance updates
 Non-critical upgrades are made available before the upgrade is performed